JonThomas/Azure-AZ-500-Study-Guide/4-Secure data and applications/32-Manage permissions to secrets, certificates, and keys.md

 To use RBAC roles with Key Vault, the key vault must be configured to use the 'Azure role-based access control' permission model

-* The _Key Vault Contributor_ role is valid for the Management plane only.
+* The _Key Vault Contributor_ role is valid for the Management plane only (Similar to [Storage account](13-Configure%20Azure%20AD%20authentication%20for%20Azure%20Storage.md#azure))
 * Many roles exist for the data plane.
 Examples:
    * Key Vault Administrator (Perform all data plan operations).
 Cannot manage key vault resources or manage role assignments
    * Key Vault Certificate Officer (Perfor any action on certificates)